WWTW

-WWTW (channel 34) is a religious television station licensed to Senatobia, Mississippi, United States, serving the Memphis, Tennessee area as an owned-and-operated station of Tri-State Christian Television (TCT).
-It has common ownership with religious independent WTWV (channel 23).
+WWTW (channel 34) is a religious television station licensed to Senatobia, Mississippi, United States, serving the Memphis, Tennessee, area as an owned-and-operated station of Tri-State Christian Television (TCT).
+It has common ownership with religious independent WTWV (channel 14).
 WWTW and WTWV share studios on Kirby Whitten Road in the northeast section of Memphis; through a channel sharing agreement, the two stations transmit using WTWV's spectrum from a tower in Ellendale, Tennessee.

 Until 2018, WWTW's transmitter was located near Arkabutla Lake in northwestern Tate County, Mississippi.
 To expand its coverage area, the station was simulcast on WTWV's second digital subchannel.

 History

 WWTW signed on the air as an independent station on December 7, 2010.
 Branded as ACME Classics TV, the station mainly aired classic television shows, mostly public domain content.

 On May 28, 2020, Flinn Broadcasting Corporation announced that it would sell WWTW and WTWV, along with sister stations KCWV in Duluth, Minnesota, WWJX in Jackson, Mississippi, WBIH in Selma, Alabama, and WFBD in Destin, Florida, to Marion, Illinois–based Tri-State Christian Television for an undisclosed price pending Federal Communications Commission (FCC) approval.
-The stations would become owned-and-operated stations of the TCT network and the second and third full-power religious stations in the Memphis area.
+WWTW and WTWV would become the second and third full-power religious stations in the Memphis area, with WWTW being an owned-and-operated station of the TCT network.